tencentyun/intlcloud-documents/product_new/中间件产品中心/API网关/API文档/密钥相关接口/更换密钥_intl_en.md

 | secretID | Yes | String | secretID to be updated. |
 | secretKey | No | String | secretKey to be updated, which is required when a custom key is updated.
 It can contain 10 to 50 letters, digits, and underscores. |

 >`secretKey` should be entered when you update a custom key and can be ignored for automatically generated keys.
-If you want to create a custom key, please make sure that you are in the whitelist.
-You can contact your sales rep or [submit a ticket](https://console.cloud.tencent.com/workorder/category) to be added to the whitelist.
+If you want to create a custom key, please make sure that you are in the allowlist.
+You can contact your sales rep or [submit a ticket](https://console.cloud.tencent.com/workorder/category) to be added to the allowlist.

 ## Output Parameters
 | Parameter Name | Type | Description |